instacart/makara/README.md

 Makara handles stickiness by keeping track of which configurations are stuck at any given moment.
 The context is basically a hash of configuration ids and the timestamp until which they are stuck.

 To handle persistence of context across requests in a Rack app, makara provides a middleware.
-It lays a cookie named `_mkra_ctxt` which contains the current context.
+It lays a cookie named `_mkra_stck` which contains the current context.
 If the next request is executed before the cookie expires, that given context will be used.
 If something occurs which naturally requires master on the second request, the context is updated and stored again.

 #### Releasing stuck connections (clearing context)